lmorg/murex/docs/builtins/global.md

 ### Description

-Defines, updates or deallocates a gobal variable.
+Defines, updates or deallocates a global variable.

 ### Usage